isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 - Woon, T. H. (2021).
 [Soul of Ink: Lim Tze Peng at 100](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=205396210).
 Singapore: World Scientific Publishing Co.
 Pte Ltd. (Call no.: RSING 759.95957 WOO)

-Published in honour of artist Lim Tze Peng’s 100th birthday, this title traces the important development of Lim’s art, including the early beginnings and important categories of his works, such as paintings on Singapore landscapes and trees and calligraphies.
-There are also chapters on Lim’s personal values and Woon’s critique on 10 artworks chosen by the artist.
-Besides interviews with Lim and descriptions of important life events, the book also incorporates the views and comments of art collectors, artists, curators and gallerists with Lim, to give a more complete picture of Lim, the man and the artist.
+Published to commemorate Lim Tze Peng’s 100th birthday, this book traces important developments in Lim’s art, from his early beginnings, as well as different aspects of his works, such as paintings on Singapore landscapes and trees and calligraphic works.
+There are chapters on Lim’s personal values and Woon’s critique on 10 artworks chosen by the artist.
+Besides interviews with Lim and descriptions of important life events, the book also incorporates the views and comments of art collectors, artists, curators and gallerists with Lim, providing an all-embracing picture of Lim, the man and the artist.

 ### <u>Newspaper Articles</u>